Complete Guide to Disney’s California Adventure with Kids

 California Adventure has a lot of entertainment options in terms of shows and parades.
 Stage shows abound, which is actually super cool and also something to plan for.
 On Buena Vista Street you’ll find jazz performers (including Mickey Mouse).
 Within Hollywood Land there are superheroes on stage, or Frozen live in the Hyperion theater.
 Paradise Pier is home to the World of Color as it overtakes the lagoon each night.

-Note: despite how much time we’ve spent at the Disneyland Resort over the years, we’ve never been able to catch the World of Color because we always prioritize other parades or fireworks over it.
+Note: despite how much time we’ve spent at the Disneyland Resort over the years, we’ve only been able to catch the World of Color once because we always prioritize other parades or fireworks over it.
 We finally made a plan to watch it and it was incredible.
 We should’ve prioritized it long ago.

-The entertainment highlight for us when we did California Adventure with kids was the Pixar Play Parade.
+The entertainment highlight for us when we do California Adventure with kids is usually the Pixar Play Parade.
 Showcasing the characters of Finding Nemo and Finding Dori, Toy Story movies, Monsters Inc, the Incredibles, and Cars films, this was right up our kids’ alley.
 True, shows and parade change or leave and return to the Parks, but being aware of what’s available during your visit can really help you prioritize what you all want to experience.

 Parades and World of Color vs Disneyland shows

-Like I said, we haven’t seen the World of Color yet, but this is why: we always aim for the shows that could be cancelled if the weather turns.
+Like I said, we have only seen the World of Color once, and this is why: we always aim for the shows that could be cancelled if the weather turns.
 If we have the chance to catch the fireworks in Disneyland because it’s not windy or raining, we’ll do that.
 If Fantasmic is available due to the day of the week we’re there, we’ll pick that over a show that happens more frequently.
 If there’s a limited engagement for a parade or a special event, that’ll take priority, such as the limited time return of the Main Street Electrical Parade.

 Family Guide to California Adventure with kids